dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Cryptos are not only the most profitable investment in the history of mammon…  but also the most important innovation in the financial world since King Croesus minted the first gold coin in Lydia.
 1. Crypto currencies are seen as less correlated with other assets.
 Their prices are not as closely correlated with the other asset classes.
 1. Blueprint for a New Economy?
+1. Bitcoin price target: $4200 with a market penetration of 0.15%.
+If market penetration reaches 2%-3% it will push Bitcoin to $50,000.